 - Note-taking services

 - Interpreter

 - Testing modifications

 - Entrance and Exit Waivers

 - Course substitutions

-- Alternative format learning materials

-- Assistive Technology/Adaptive Equipment

-- Reader/Scribe (unless available through assistive technology)

-- Academic Coaching
+- Accessible classroom, location and furniture

 - Priority Registration

-- Accessible classroom, location and furniture

 - Standardized testing accommodations (TABE, CPT, PERT, CJ-BAT, CLEP, etc.)

 Please note that modification will not be made if the modification entails a fundamental alteration to the nature of the service, program or activity.